 Control Reports with Accounts Payable

 This is exactly the same as the accounts receivable control account and the associated lists.
 The exception here is that instead of customers as the third party, vendors are used.
-A vendor sends us bills and the company owes money for these various purchases.
-Similar to accounts receivable the two most common reports are ‘Vendor Summary’ and ‘Detail by Vendor’.
+A vendor sends bills and the company owes money for these various purchases.
+Similar to accounts receivable, the two most common reports are ‘Vendor Summary’ and ‘Detail by Vendor’.

-The detail report serves as a tool to reconcile bills due to vendors.
+The detail report serves as a tool to reconcile bills due from vendors.
 Customarily vendors send their customers a customer statement identifying all bills unpaid and recent bills paid.
 The detail report is reconciled against the vendor’s statement to identify any missing bills.
 Some industries will divide their accounts payable into two or more control accounts.
 The following are some examples:

 Construction – Contractors often divide their accounts payable into three distinct groups:

 - Accounts Payable Suppliers